Isaac H Tuttle Fund

 How does Isaac H Tuttle Fund spend its money?

 Isaac H Tuttle Fund directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Isaac H Tuttle Fund tax-deductible?